 What does SUVAT stand for?

-You have probably already guessed this from reading this article of this SUVAT calculator so far (if you have, you may have just skipped all that mumbo-jumbo above).
+You have probably already guessed this from reading through this SUVAT calculator so far (if you can't guess, you may have just skipped all that mumbo-jumbo above).
 SUVAT is an acronym of the five variables that describe a system in motion with constant acceleration: displacement

 s, initial velocity